 - Put the hot end of a sparkler in a bucket of water once it has been used.

 - In an emergency, make sure you keep calm.
-According to Tyne and Wear Fire and Rescue, you should cool any burns or scalds with hot water for at least ten minutes.
+According to Tyne and Wear Fire and Rescue, you should cool any burns or scalds with cold water for at least ten minutes.

 - If you are at all unsure about the severity of any burns you should take children straight to hospital.